The History of Presidents’ Day

 Shop hhgregg’s Presidents’ Day Sale

 Want to find great deals on your favorite kitchen appliances, electronics and furniture?
-You can save big at the 2016 Presidents’ Day Sale at hhgregg starting on Feb.
-7. With a variety of TV deals, computers on sale and discounts on the best washer dryer combos, you’ll find everything you need for less this February.
+You can save big at the 2017 Presidents’ Day Sale at hhgregg starting on Feb.
+6. With a variety of TV deals, home furniture sales and discounts on the best washer dryer combos, you’ll find everything you need for less this February.